 Around St. Margaret's Bay in Nova Scotia, Canada, fishing is a major industry.
 The most?

-Around St. Margaret's Bay in Nova Scotia, Canada, fishing is a major industry.
+Background: Around St. Margaret's Bay in Nova Scotia, Canada, fishing is a major industry.
 The most important catch is mackerel - a small fish that is popular all over the world.

 However, almost by accident, the mackerel fishermen have an additional source of income from the giant blue-fin tuna fish that prey on the mackerel and follow them into the traps set by the fishermen.